 The implication that we can lose our salvation infers that works justifies us.
 This falls short of by faith alone, by grace alone.
-Salvation is free, a gift of God based on the death of Christ for our sins (Ep 2:8-9).
+Salvation is free, a gift of God based on Christ’s death for our sins (Eph 2:8-9).

 but I will confess his name before My Father and before His angels

 Jesus will confess these names before the Father and His angels.
 He will do this as the one who paid for their sins.
 “Confess” means to acknowledge.
 When we stand before God, Jesus will acknowledge that we served Him faithfully and will publicly recognize that faithfulness to the Father.

 If we did not become Christians by good works, we cannot become non-Christians again by bad works.

 What does this passage mean by the idea that Jesus will “never” blot out his name from the Book of Life?
 It obviously does not mean that he can never lose his salvation, for John clarifies that in other passages (Jn 5:24; 6:35-37, 39; 10:28-29; Ro.
 8:38-39).

 If we did not become Christians by good works, we cannot become non-Christians by bad works.
 God bases our salvation on the finished work of Christ, not on our works.
 A person can never have the security of eternal life by what he does; he can only have eternal security based on what Christ did.